Cardinal-Cryptography/aleph-node/peer-verification/README.md

 ## Step one: signature generation by Validator candidate
 To generate signature, candidate needs a generated p2p secret.
-For whole process to work they also need to have a node set up with up to date block creation and public p2p port, so it can be added as a peer.
+For whole process to work they also need to have a node set up with up to date block creation and public p2p port, so it can be discovered by other nodes as a peer.
 To generate signature:
 ```console
 $ signer --message "secret message" --p2p-secret-path "some_path_to_p2p_secret/p2p_secret"
 Public key: 08011220c94d0593359ea30451f3aaf61040756c1bfdb7bb779489d4dafda00cce038c0a
 Signed message: 7ef2490075425bcd9fc77a994069183a21746f0be3561d464ae6a89e4b9bdaf26d9cb75c0b11325ae54e66c8ce8a9156a8b8e1d0120309fafe6971db53d6c104
 ```
-Or alternatively with building:
+Or, alternatively, using cargo, if for some reason the pre-built binary is unavailable:
 ```console
 $ cargo run --bin signer -- --message "secret message" --p2p-secret-path "some_path_to_p2p_secret/p2p_secret"
 Public key: 08011220c94d0593359ea30451f3aaf61040756c1bfdb7bb779489d4dafda00cce038c0a
 Signed message: 7ef2490075425bcd9fc77a994069183a21746f0be3561d464ae6a89e4b9bdaf26d9cb75c0b11325ae54e66c8ce8a9156a8b8e1d0120309fafe6971db53d6c104
 ```
 After that candidate needs to send the generated public key and signature to Aleph Zero team.
-So in this case needs to send:
+So in this case one would send the following:
 ```
 08011220c94d0593359ea30451f3aaf61040756c1bfdb7bb779489d4dafda00cce038c0a